2026 GTM AI Summit

 What do you instrument first when there's no baseline?
 How are you merging contact databases without burning relationships?

-Table 2 - Operational ISVsYaveonSame build, executor lens.
-The people running the play - inside sales, CSM - looking at how the score becomes a conversation.
+Table 2 · Operational Dynamics ISVsYaveonSame build, operator lens.
+Inside sales and CSM looking at how the score becomes the next conversation.

-Table 4 - Smart Mobility (RFP)Lightfoot & MIEuropean expansion.
+Table 4 · Smart Mobility · RFP-heavyLightfoot & MIEuropean expansion.
 Bootstrap from UK closed-won, layer regional regulatory signals as the behavioural input.

-Table 5 - Smart Mobility (SME)Lightfoot & MISME fleet at scale.
+Table 5 · Smart Mobility · SME FleetLightfoot & MISME fleet at scale.
 Hiring, fleet expansion, post-acquisition cross-sell triggers as behavioural signals.

 Practical takeaway